kayeechu/kayeechu.github.io/about.markdown

 Hi!

-My name is Ka-Yee Chu, I'm a sixth year Computer Engineering student at UBC who actually just wants to teach.
+My name is Ka-Yee Chu, I'm currently on the JET Programme as an ALT with a background in Computer Engineering.
+In reality, I am trying to become a teacher!

 This section is going to be about me (as a person) and this website, so if you're interested in seeing my professional experience/cv, please visit **[here](/experience/)**.